-If you just want photos to stick in a box so you can check "family photos" off the to-list, you probably don't need to hire a professional in the first place.
+Truth time: if you just want photos to stick in a box so you can check "family photos" off the to-list, you probably don't need to hire a professional in the first place.

-A pretty album of your kids might be the perfect present for grandma...
+- A pretty album of your kids might be the perfect present for grandma...

-How about some updated frames for the bookcase?
+- How about some updated frames for the bookcase?

 3. How much time am I willing to invest in this process?

-There is, of course, lots of middle ground between these two options and the personality, efficiency, and quality care of your photographer can make or break either.
-The bottom line for this question, however, is in order to have a positive experience with your session from start to finish, you need to be honest about what you are willing to invest from your personal life in order to get products you and your relatives can enjoy in a timely fashion.
+Find a photographer who's job description includes taking care of all of that for you, someone whom you like and trust to take care of all the details!
+In order to have a positive experience with your session from start to finish, you need to be honest about what you're willing to invest from your personal life in order to get products that you and your relatives can enjoy in a timely fashion.

-How often will I have photos taken?
+4. How often will I have photos taken?

-For budgets and for planning, this is important to recognize!
+For budgets and for planning, this is important to note!
 Some photographers offer packages that will save you money for your loyalty.
-This is a great thing for kids, too because they will feel more and more comfortable around that crazy person behind the lens each time you return.
-Sticking with one person also means you know what to expect, can form a friendly working relationship, and if you like the results, that's even less stress off your plate.
+This is a great thing for kids, too, because they will feel more and more comfortable around that crazy person behind the lens each time you return.
+Sticking with one person also means you know what to expect, can form a friendly working relationship, and if you like the results, that's even more stress off your plate.

-What kind of person do I like working with?
+5. What kind of person do I like working with?

-Do you feel at ease asking questions?
+* Do you feel at ease asking questions?

-Do you feel like you can be yourself around him/her?
+* Do you feel like you can be yourself around him/her?

-Do you share a similar sense of humor?
-Does he/she have a sense of humor?!
+* Do you share a similar sense of humor?
+Does he/she _have_ a sense of humor?!

 * Do you feel like you can trust him/her?